 - your childcare provider

 - when you change your childcare provider

-- the childcare costs you pay.
+- the childcare costs you pay

 If you delay telling us and we pay you too much tax credits, you will have to pay it back.
-You may also be liable to a penalty of up to £300 if you do not report the change to us within the time limit.
+You may also have to pay a penalty of up to £300 if you do not report the change to us within the time limit.